Gustavo Carvajal Moreno

 Gustavo Carvajal Moreno (1939 – 25 February 2017) was a Mexican politician and member of the Institutional Revolutionary Party (PRI), of which he became president.
-He also served as secretariat of agrarian reform, a senator, and a federal representative.
+He also served as secretary of agrarian reform, a senator, and a federal deputy.

 He was the son of Ángel Carvajal Bernal, who was Governor of Veracruz from 1948 to 1950.

 Carvajal Moreno became president of the PRI in 1979, replacing Carlos Sansores Pérez, where he stayed until Javier García Paniagua took the spot in 1981.
-That same day, he was named to the cabinet of José López Portillo as secretariat of agrarian reform.
+That same day, he was named to the cabinet of José López Portillo as secretary of agrarian reform.

+In the 1991 mid-terms he was elected to the Chamber of Deputies to represent Veracruz's 22nd district during the 55th session of Congress.

-He was elected senator for the state of Veracruz in the LVI and LVII Legislatures of the Mexican Congress from 1994 to 2000.
-He became a plurinominal deputy for the LVIII Legislature from 2000 to 2003.
+He was elected senator for the state of Veracruz in the 1994 general election and served from 1994 to 2000 during the 56th and 57th sessions of Congress.
+Finally, he was elected a plurinominal deputy for the 58th session (2000–2003).